Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 # Skeleton Plane

-This website will be created entirely with the HTML, CSS, Javascript & Python languages.
+This website will be created entirely with HTML, CSS, Javascript & Python languages.

-The website will dynamically present the users created data and elements for them to Create, Read, Edit & Delete as they see fit.
+The website will dynamically present the user's created data and elements for them to Create, Read, Edit & Delete as they see fit.

 This created user data will all be housed within the [PostgreSQL](https://www.postgresql.org/) `Relational Database System`, which will be used to store the created user data in organised tables.
 Utilising one-to-many relationships and Foreign Keys, these tables will communicate with each other and as such we will be able to associate relevant data with the user who created it.

 [SQLAlchemy](https://docs.sqlalchemy.org/en/20/) allows me to use Python as a language to populate and manage my Relational Databases.

-This will then be hosted externally using [ElephantSQL](ElephantSQL.com) so that they can be accessed by [Heroku](https://dashboard.heroku.com/apps), our hosting platform of choice for this project.
+This will then be hosted externally using [ElephantSQL](ElephantSQL.com) so that it can be accessed by [Heroku](https://dashboard.heroku.com/apps), our hosting platform of choice for this project.

 ---
 ## PostgreSQL Database

-The following tables were created using SQLAlchemy and the Github CLI Terminal to create and read the necessary tables for this project.
+The following tables were created using SQLAlchemy and the GitHub CLI Terminal to create and read the necessary tables for this project.

  Schema |  Name  | Type  | Owner
 --------|--------|-------|--------